Kannetty

 Kannetty is a village situated on the outskirts of Karunagappally, Kollam district, Kerala, India.
 Kannetty is famous for the Vallam kalis conducted in the backwater of the same name.
 Old Kothukumukku bridge is situated in Kannetty.

 Geography

 The main geographic feature of the village is the backwater named Kannetty kayal.
 It is linked to National Waterway 3 by feeder canal.
 Several Vallam kalis are conducting in this backwater.

 Vallam kali

-Several Vallam kalis including Sree Narayana trophy vallamkali, Ayyankali trophy vallam kali, etc are conducting in the Kannetty-kayal.
+Sree Narayana trophy vallamkali is conducting in the Kannetty-kayal.

 Sree Narayana Trophy Vallam kali

 Sree Narayana Trophy Vallamkali is one of the main Vallam kali in Kerala is conducting annually on Chathayam day of Onam.

-Ayyankali Trophy vallam kali

-This vallam kali is conducting as a memorial of Ayyankali, a social reformer in Kerala.

 Politics

 Kannetty is a part of chavara legislative assembly and Kollam (Lok sabha constituency).
 Currently N.K Premachandran is serving as the Member of parliament of Kollam.

 Demographics

 Malayalam is the native language of Parakode.